rrfborn/Archer-MR600-Bot/README.md

 🤖 MR600-Bot v1.0
-Universal SMS Automation for TP-Link Archer MR600 (dutch version has a cleaning bug, it will not auto clean)
+Universal SMS Automation for TP-Link Archer MR600

 MR600-Bot is a lightweight Chrome Extension specifically developed for the TP-Link Archer MR600 4G+ Router.
 This tool automates repetitive SMS tasks, such as responding to data-limit warnings from service providers or managing remote-triggered commands.